 Facilitation and concession schemes

 The Department administers a number of schemes for local manufacturers.
 The schemes include allowing the importation of goods at free or concessional rates and the deferment of duty payment.

 Tariff Concession System

 The Tariff Concession System supports Australia’s domestic manufacturing industry.
-The System is a mechanism for granting a Tariff Concession Order to allow concessional entry of imported goods where no substitutable goods are produced in Australia.
+The System is a mechanism for granting Tariff Concession Orders (TCOs) to allow concessional entry of imported goods where there are no known Australian manufacturers of the same goods.